rl-institut/multi-vector-simulator/README.md

 The multi-vector simulator (MVS) allows the evaluation of local sector-coupled energy systems that include the energy carriers electricity, heat and/or gas.
 The MVS has three main features:

-Firstly, an analysis of the current energy system, which can be set up automatically from a choice of components, including its costs and performance parameters.
-As a second step, near-future investments into power generation and storage assets can be optimized aiming at least-cost supply of electricity and heat.
-Lastly, future energy supply scenarios that integrate emerging technologies helping to meet sustainability goals and decrease adverse climate effects, e.g. through high renewable energy shares or sector-coupling technologies, can be evaluated.
+- Analysis of an energy system model, which can be defined from csv or json files, including its costs and performance parameters.
+ - Near-future investments into power generation and storage assets can be optimized aiming at least-cost supply of electricity and heat.
+ - Future energy supply scenarios that integrate emerging technologies helping to meet sustainability goals and decrease adverse climate effects can be evaluated, e.g. through high renewable energy shares or sector-coupling technologies.

 The tool is being developed within the scope of the H2020 project E-LAND (Integrated multi-vector management system for Energy isLANDs, project homepage [HERE](https://elandh2020.eu/)).
 A graphical user interface for the MVS will be integrated.

 *Latest release*
-Check the [latest release](https://github.com/rl-institut/mvs_eland/releases/latest), and includes the working code of the MVS using json as an input.
-It is not validated and test coverage is still 0%.
+Check the [latest release](https://github.com/rl-institut/mvs_eland/releases/latest).
 Please check the [CHANGELOG.md](https://github.com/rl-institut/mvs_eland/blob/master/CHANGELOG.md) for past updates and changes.

-*Upcoming*
+*Disclaimer*
-As the MVS is still under development, many changes will still occur in the code as well as code structure.
+As the MVS is still under development, changes might still occur in the code as well as code structure.
 If you want to try the MVS, please make sure to check this project regularly.
-A new release is planned for end of January ([Issue](https://github.com/rl-institut/mvs_eland/issues/51), [Milestone](https://github.com/rl-institut/mvs_eland/milestone/1)).

-For advanced programmers: You can also use the dev version that includes the latest updates and changes, but which in turn might not be tested.
+For advanced programmers: You can also use the `dev` branch that includes the latest updates and changes.
 You find the changelog [HERE](https://github.com/rl-institut/mvs_eland/blob/dev/CHANGELOG.md).

 # Getting started